BattModels/SALSA/README.md

 ### 📂 Download
 Subcomponents of SALSA can be downloaded in the SALSA CAD folder in the form of STL file.

+### 💻 Code
+Computer vision models related codes can be found at CV model files.
+Pipeline related codes can be found at Pipeline files.